Joseph Manigault House

 Has eight interactive exhibit areas, including a 30ft replica shrimp boat where kids can play captain.

-The only surviving urban plantation; it gives a fascinating look into antebellum life, including the role of slaves.
+The only surviving urban plantation, this house gives a fascinating glimpse into antebellum life.
+The role of slaves is also presented,...

 On rapidly gentrifying Upper King St, this slick tapas bar draws an attractive crowd.